SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 ```

 The test code aboves waits until the control has been rendered by using an event delegate.
 Once the control has been rendered, the test code verifies whether the `transform` style has been generated properly.

+As result, the file should look [like this](com.myorg.myapp/webapp/test/unit/control/WindDirection.qunit.ts).

 6. Add the new QUnit test `unit/control/WindDirection.qunit` to the QUnit testsuite `webapp/test/unit/unitTests.qunit.ts`: